 Many tiny blood vessels are located in the conjunctiva and in the space between the conjunctiva and the underlying sclera, which is the white of your eye.
 In addition to covering the sclera, the conjunctiva also lines the insides of your eyelids.
 It contains many tiny glands that secrete fluid to protect and lubricate your eye.

-One of of the small vessels can burst occasionally.
+One of the small vessels can burst occasionally.
 Even a tiny amount of blood can spread out a lot in the narrow space.
-As the conjunctiva only covers the white of your eye, the central area of the eye (the cornea) is unaffected.
+As the conjunctiva only covers the white of each eye, the central area of the eye (the cornea) is unaffected.
 Your cornea is responsible for your sight, so any bleeding under the conjunctiva shouldn’t affect your vision.

 - accidental injury

 - certain drugs, including aspirin (Bufferin) and steroids

 - infections associated with a fever, such as influenza and malaria

 - certain diseases, including diabetes and systemic lupus erythematosus

 Newborn babies can occasionally develop a subconjunctival hemorrhage during childbirth.